hewison-chris/agora-cl-docs/website/docs/wallet/introduction.md

 #### How can I stop being a validator?

-You can stop being a validator by issuing a **voluntary exit**, which is a special type of object included in the Ethereum Agora chain that signifies your validator is ready to stop validating and securely exit the validator set.
-Although during phase 0 of Ethereum consensus, you will **not** be able to withdraw your staking rewards, you can still issue a voluntary exit.
+You can stop being a validator by issuing a **voluntary exit**, which is a special type of object included in the Agora chain that signifies your validator is ready to stop validating and securely exit the validator set.
+Although until after an upgrade following the merge, you will **not** be able to withdraw your staking rewards, you can still issue a voluntary exit.
 You can find instructions for this process [here](/docs/wallet/exiting-a-validator).

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';